Family medicine: Italy

 The family physician, also called a general practitioner or primary care physician (in Italian: medico di medicina generale, medico di base, medico di famiglia), is legally qualified as a private freelancer who practices in agreement with the Italian National Health System.
 He is remunerated in proportion to the number of patients assisted, with a maximum limit of around 1500 patients per physician, as established by law.

 Until the age of 14 people have the right to choose a pediatrician (in Italuan: pediatra di libera scelta), who is remunerated like the family physician.
 Any person, including immigrants and homeless people, has the right to choose a unique pediatrician or family physician, and to change it at any moment.

 Family physician main tasks are to prescribe drugs, diagnostic tests and specialist examinations, arrange hospitalisation for emergency medicine, and to visit patients at home if they are unable to physically go to his ambulatory room (within the municipality of residence of the doctor's office).
 In addition, the family doctor issues various certificates with legal validity, such as a disease certificate to justify absences from the workplace and to be paid by the National Institute for Social Security.

 They are responsible for the costs of renting or purchasing and running the premises in which they practise, as well as the remuneration of any collaborators such as a secretary or a nurse.
 Usually, since the early 2000s, family doctors have worked in associated clinic romms where there are multiple general practitioners and sometimes also specialists, in order to provide a better healthcare service and to share and limit the impact of operating expenses.

 The family doctor has a six-year degree in medicine, which is common to hospital doctors, out-of-hours service physicians and all medical specialities.
 At the end of this, he is obliged to attend a three-year specialisation course in general medicine that includes theoretical and practical activities (first aid, local emergency services, paediatrics, work experience in a general medical practice already operating in the relevant area.) and a final thesis.

 While the six-year degree in medicine must be obtained from a public university, the three-year specialisation is provided by the professional association.
 Both of them are limited to a fixed maximum number of annual inscriptions.

+Relevant research journals

+For a specific, and more broadly focused list of journals publishing on research and other topcs related to family practice, see the listing at resurchify.com, which include some of the following: